Students with disability

 The responsibility of schools

 All schools have a legal obligation to provide access to and meet the needs of students with disability.
-The Disability Discrimination Act 1992 and its associated Education Standards make it unlawful for schools to discriminate against a person on the grounds of disability, except in those circumstances where the enrolment of a student with disability would impose an unjustifiable hardship on the school.
+The Disability Discrimination Act 1992 makes it unlawful for schools to discriminate against a person on the grounds of disability, except in those circumstances where the enrolment of a student with disability would impose an unjustifiable hardship on the school.

 Unjustifiable hardship depends on the facts of each case and therefore the precise legal obligations on schools can be unclear.
 The legislation and its associated education standards place open-ended obligations on schools.
 While this is aimed at prohibiting discrimination against students with disability, the costs faced by individual schools in taking on students with disability can be prohibitive.
 Unlike government or Catholic systemic schools, as autonomous entities most Independent schools cannot access support from a system authority to provide the additional resources needed.
 Government funding rarely meets the additional costs required, with individual families and school communities relied upon to make up the shortfall.